Opening a discussion about the make money online scams is never pleasant. But such a conversation needs to happen sooner rather than later:

 3) You Don’t Know What You’ll Be Doing

-4) You’ll Be Promised To Start Making Money In Minutes
+4) You’ll Be Making Money Within Minutes

 5) You’ll Be Earning A Fortune Without Working Hard

-On the contrary, their magical systems are all about making you money while you sleep.
+They will promise you that you won’t break a sweat to see your wallet getting fatter and fatter.
+On the contrary, their magical systems are all about earning money while you sleep.

 6) You’ll Be Using A “Done-For-You” System

+I always have tons of fun every time I get to review a “done-for-you” product.
 It’s happening every other day – 90% of the scams will try to sell you such a thing.

-So, here is everything you need to know about this latest scammy format:
+Here is everything you need to know about this latest scammy format:

 7) The Creators Of Make Money Online Scams Hide Their Identity